open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 application at a later time.
 In this case, the operation of pre-fetching and caching should not be covered by the "Deliver" span.

+> "Deliver" spans SHOULD be created for operations of passing messages to the
+> application, when the those operations are not initiated by the application
+> code.
+A single "Deliver" span can account for a single message, for multiple
+> messages (in case messages are passed for processing as batches), or for no
+> message at all (if it is signalled that no messages were received).
+For each
+> message it accounts for, a "Deliver" span SHOULD link to the "Create" span for
+> the message.

+##### Instrumenting pull-based scenarios

+In pull-based consumer scenarios, the delivery of messages is requested by the application code.
+This usually involves a blocking call, which returns zero or more messages on completion.

+A "Receive" span covers such calls, and should link to the "Create" spans of all messages that are forwarded via the respective call.
+Depending on the use case, "Receive" spans can correlate with "Process" spans or other spans modelling processing operations.

+> "Receive" spans SHOULD be created for operations of passing messages to the
+> application, when the those operations are initiated by the application code.
-"Deliver" spans SHOULD be created for all messages obtained by or passed to the application for processing.
-"Deliver" spans MUST NOT be created for messages not forwarded to the application, but pre-fetched or cached by messaging libraries or SDKs.
-A single "Deliver" span can account for a single message, for multiple messages (in case messages are passed for processing as batches), or for no message at all (in it is signalled that no messages were received).
+> A single "Receive" span can account for a single message, for multiple messages
+> (in case messages are passed for processing as batches), or for no message at
+> all (if it is signalled that no messages were received).
+For each message it
-For each message it accounts for, a "Deliver" span SHOULD link to the "Create" span for the message.
+> accounts for, a "Receive" span SHOULD link to the "Create" span for the
+> message.

+##### General considerations

+The operations modelled by "Deliver" or "Receive" spans do not strictly refer to receiving the message from intermediaries, but instead refer to the application receiving messages for processing.
+If messages are fetched from the intermediary and forwarded to the application in one go, the whole operation might be covered by a "Deliver" or "Receive" span.
+However, clients might pre-fetch messages from intermediaries and cache those messages, and only forward messages to the application at a later time.
+In this case, the operation of pre-fetching and caching should not be covered by the "Deliver" or "Receive" spans.

+> "Deliver" or "Receive" spans MUST NOT be created for messages which are not
+> forwarded to the application, but are pre-fetched or cached by messaging
+> libraries or SDKs.

 ### System-specific extensions

 ### Examples

 ## Future possibilities

+### Context propagation

+One possibility to seamlessly integrate producer/consumer and intermediary instrumentation in a flexible and extensible way would be the introduction of a second transport context layer in addition to the creation context layer.

+1. The _creation context layer_ allows correlating the producer with the consumers of a message, regardless of intermediary instrumentation.
+The creation context is created by the producer and must be propagated to the consumers.
+It must not be altered by intermediaries.

+   This layer helps to model dependencies between producers and consumers, regardless of the underlying messaging transport mechanism and its instrumentation.
+2. An additional _transport context layer_ allows correlating the producer and the consumer with an intermediary.
+It also allows to correlate multiple intermediaries among each other.
+The transport context can be changed by intermediaries, according to intermediary instrumentations.
+Intermediaries that are not instrumented might simply drop the transport context.

+   This layer helps to gain insights into details of the message transport.

+This would keep the existing correlation between producers and consumer intact, while allowing intermediaries to use the transport context to correlate intermediary instrumentation with existing producer and consumer instrumentations.